agailloty/portfolio-site/content/english/post/twitter/index.md

 tags: [Hugo, Twitter]
 title: "Embed a Twitter feed to Hugo"
 ---
 Hi everyone !
 In this tutorial I want to guide you through the steps of adding any Twitter feed to your Hugo website.
 The Twitter feeds may be :
 - Your profile feeds
 - Selected feeds
-- Hashtag feeds.
+- Hashtag feeds
 - Any other feed you can retrieve from Twitter

 I really like how Hugo makes it easy to customise one own site and when I was editing my personal website I thought it would be a good idea to select some tweets and embed to my website to help the visitors of my website find me easily on Twitter.